emmo-repo/EMMO/doc/domain-ontologies-best-practices.md

 The [ontokit] tool can be used to setup CI/CD for the domain ontology.

 1. Setup GitHub Pages:

-    a.
-Create a orphan branch for GitHub Pages
+   1. Create a orphan branch for GitHub Pages

       Run the following commands on your local machine:

           git checkout --orphan gh-pages
           git push origin gh-pages

-    b.
-Enable GitHub Pages:
+   2. Enable GitHub Pages:
       - On GitHub, go to `Settings`.
       - In the memu to the left, select `Pages`.
       - Under `Build and deployment` select "Deploy from a branch"
       - Under `Branch`, select "gh-pages" and `/ (root)` directory

 2. Go to the root of the repository and run the following commands:

        python -m venv venv  # create a new virtual environment source venv/bin/activate
        pip install EMMOntoPy
        ontokit cicd setup

    This will generate the `.github` directory and setup a CI/CD system that:
    - run [emmocheck] on the ontology for each commit
    - generate squashed and inferred ontologies (on github pages)
    - generate the squashed ontology with dependencies mentioned above
    - generate reference documentation
    - for new releases, automatically register the new version in ontology registries
    - whatever else is needed...

 ## Acknowledging contributors